cardano-foundation/cardano-token-registry/README.md

 A [server](#server) exposes the functionality of a key-value store, allowing users and applications to query registry entries through a RESTful API.

-While this registry is limited in scope to handle native tokens only, it will also serve to facilitate a discussion and introduce a standard for a metadata distribution system that will be put forward as a [CIP](https://cips.cardano.org/).
+While this registry is limited in scope to handle native tokens only, it will also serve to facilitate a discussion and introduce a standard for a metadata distribution system that is currently put forward as a [draft CIP](https://github.com/michaelpj/CIPs/blob/cip-metadata-server/cip-metadata-server.md).

 Use of this registry is subject to the [Registry Terms of Use](Registry_Terms_of_Use.md).
 Use of the public API is subject to the [API Terms of Use](API_Terms_of_Use.md).